gpujs/benchmark/README.md

 - [Benchmarks](#benchmarks)

 ### Installation
-We recommend you to install **Benchmark** as a development dependency.
+We recommend you to install **benchmark** as a development dependency.
 #### Using yarn
 ```sh
 yarn add --dev @gpujs/benchmark